Kouser3485/Sentimental-Analysis/README.md

 ## How it Works

 1. The script starts by reading the content present in the 'read.txt' file.
 The file can contain any English language text.
-The use of `# encoding` is employed to read data encoded in a specific format, commonly found in internet blogs.
+The use of `# encoding` is employed to read data encoded in a specific format, commonly found in internet blogs.(YOU CAN ADD THE TEXT CONTENT OF YOUR CHOICE INTO read.xt )

 2. Based on the content of 'read.txt', the script identifies main keywords representing emotions.
 These keywords are selected by comparing them with the keywords present in the 'emotion.txt' file.